Do you have an idea that can improve Education for children in Ghana?

 For how long will I get the support?

-The support is given for a maximum of five years.
+The support is given for one year for a maximum of five years.
 After each year, the collaboration will be evaluated, and a decision on whether to continue for one more year will be taken.

 What am I required to do if I get the support?

 First and foremost, you are required to work full time and put your energy into developing and scaling your idea.
 You will also have to do extensive reporting so that we can evaluate the social impact and the progress of the work.

 August: The Challenge!
 The Game Changers Challenge has ended!
 The public has voted and we have a winner!
 Visit www.viasat1.com.gh/gamechangers for more information.